-As a Tour Manager, it is very easy sometimes to forget the tag-line, which appears on all of our merchandising.
-When one is waiting for the late delivery of a thousand bags, or is fighting one’s way through a particularly disgruntled group of people – all hot and bothered – in a queue, or one is sitting on a stranded train in Britain surrounded by flood water, the last thing that slips into one’s mind is ‘Travel Changes Lives’.
+As an Encore Tour Manager, it is sometimes easy to forget our tag-line, which appears on all of our merchandising.
+When one is waiting for the late delivery of a thousand bags, or is fighting one’s way through a particularly disgruntled group of people in a queue, or one is sitting on a stranded train in Britain surrounded by flood water, the last thing that slips into one’s mind is “Travel Changes Lives”.

-It can be in the smallest of things: tasting Gelato in Italy for the first time (‘wow, this is really great!’), seeing a man in a kilt in Scotland (‘they really do wear them!’) or realizing for the first time that snails are a delicacy in France (‘really?‘).
-Or it can be in the bigger stuff: the amazement at seeing the church in which ‘Stille Nacht’ was first sung and played, the realization that Shakespeare walked on the same bit of grass upon which one is speaking his verse or singing Saint-Seans in Saint Sulpice.
+It can be in the smallest of things: tasting gelato in Italy for the first time (“Wow, this is really great!”), seeing a man in a kilt in Scotland (“They really do wear them!”) or realizing for the first time that snails are a delicacy in France (“Really?”).
+Or it can be in the bigger stuff: the amazement at seeing the church in which ‘Stille Nacht’ was first sung and played, the realization that Shakespeare walked on the same bit of grass upon which one is speaking his verse or singing Saint-Saëns in Saint Sulpice.
 Whenever it happens, one smiles inwardly and thanks the god of employment that one gets the chance to do this job.

-Perhaps the most special moment however is when it happened to me.
-I was on a trip which included visiting the American War Cemetery and Omaha beach in Normandy on the 6th June—the anniversary of D-Day itself.
+Perhaps the most special moment, however, is when it happened to me.
+I was on a trip which included visiting the American War Cemetery and Omaha Beach in Normandy on the 6th of June—the anniversary of D-Day itself.
 I was very ‘Tour Manager’ about it—will it be too busy?
 Where will we be able to park?
 Will my passengers see anything at all?
-I called the museum and they assured me that as it was not an anniversary year with a -0 or a -5 at the end, that it would be very manageable and very pleasant; however, they warned, if you want to see the ceremony then you will need to be at the cemetery by 9.00am.
-This meant a 6.00am departure from our hotel but was welcomed by the group.
-So we went.
+I called the museum and they assured me that as it was not an anniversary year with a -0 or a -5 at the end, that it would be very manageable and very pleasant.
+However, they warned, if you want to see the ceremony, then you will need to be at the cemetery by 9:00 AM.
+This meant a 6:00 AM departure from our hotel; fortunately, this was welcomed by the group, and so we went.

-On that day, in oh so many ways, we all realized that for everyone on that beach on that day and decades before, our travel really had changed our lives.
+On that day, in oh-so-many ways, we all realized that for everyone on that beach on that day, and decades before, travel really had changed our lives.